coranmelia/chrome-news-fetcher/README.md

 This Chrome Extension allows users to select a string from a webpage DOM and search news about it.
 The extension was built with React.Js.

+##### Update: July.2020
-[update: News API has recently changed their policy and the developer plan only allows fetching within the localhost :( Follow the instruction under `Usage` section to run the extension on your local server!]
+News API has recently updated their policy so a developer plan only allows fetching within the localhost now :( Follow the instruction under `Usage` section to run the extension on your local server!

 ## Introduction